Matching Church Ad Content with Your Target Audience Goals

 Once you understand who your audience is, the next step is to figure out what they care about.
 People are far more likely to respond when content feels personal and relatable.
 Messages that speak to someone’s life experiences, hopes, or struggles are the ones that stick.

 Tailoring your ad content doesn’t have to be hard.
-Think about how you'd invite someone in conversation.
+Think about how you'd invite someone into conversation.
 For example, if you're trying to reach a young family, your message might focus on friendly kids programs, help for busy parents, or fun events that bring families together.
-If you’re reaching seniors, you could highlight quiet worship services, prayer groups, or volunteer chances.
+If you’re reaching seniors, you could highlight more traditional worship services, prayer groups, or volunteer opportunities.

 Here are some examples of how you can shape messages: